 CA9 construes pending habeas appeal as a timely filed petition for review, finding this in line with Congressional intent in passing the REAL ID Act.
 Court declines comment on cases where the pending habeas petition requires further factual development. (

 CA9 Finds that Asylum Hearing of Russian Pentecostal Did Not Comport with Due Process

 The Court found that the IJ’s conduct was prejudicial, having excluded the testimony of several key witnesses, including Petitioner’s grandmother and an expert who could have affected the outcome of the proceedings. (

 CA9 Finds Regulation Barring BIA Review of Motions to Reopen After Departure Does Not Apply to Certain Individuals

 Based on the plain language of 8 CFR 1003.2(d), the court concluded that it does not apply to an individual who first departs the U.S., then becomes the subject of removal proceedings, returns, and then files a motion to reopen. (

 CA9 Finds Adverse Credibility Determination Not Supported by Substantial Evidence; Rejects Finding of Changed Circumstances

-The Court found that the false statement made by Petitioner was unrelated to his asylum claim and could not serve as a basis for a negative credibility determination.
-The Court also rejected the IJ’s finding that conditions in the Philippines had changed because the IJ’s cite did not reference the NPA, the group Petitioner feared. (
+The Court found that the false statement made by Petitioner was unrelated to his asylum claim and could not serve as a basis for a negative credibility determination. (

 Marcos v.
 Gonzales